bezzad/ErrorControlSystem/README.md

 By adding the our module starter code to the beginning of your program code, you can raise all exceptions history, including __Handled__ or __UnHandled__ exceptions on the your database.

 Note:
->	In the new version 2.1.1.0 a later, the option set in from database at runtime, and not necessary to set that from initial `Start` method
+>     In the new version 2.1.1.0 a later, the option set in from database at runtime,
+>     and not necessary to set that from initial  Start  method

 --------------------------
 ### How To Install The Modules ###

-1. Install Examples for Developers (unpacking it to your disk, and go to
+1. Install examples for developers (unpacking it to your disk, and go to
 \ErrorControlSystem\Error Handler Engine\ErrorHandlerEngine\bin\Release directory if you're installing by hand, for example).

   __Note:__
-> If there is not any file in the Release folders, please open project .sln file on Visual Studio 2013 and debug/release that to compile native files.
+>      If there is not any file in the Release folders, please open project .sln file on
+>      Visual Studio 2013 and debug/release that to compile native files.

 2. In your project reference add this module dll file:  References > Add Reference... > Browse to above path > Select ErrorHandlerEngine.dll